Reinterpreting the landscape as a stage for mysterious incidents combining elements from dreams, nightmares and occasionally true stories

 Drawing heavily on the dreamlike sensations that permeate works by Bosch and Bruegel, the tensions that occupy Francis Bacon’s paintings, the intensity and despair of Gericault and the imagination of Arthur Tress, Duane Michals and Joel Peter Witkin, de Silva creates works that propose inexplicable events and alternate geographies.
 The familiar and the serene are scarred with what Barthes described as Punctom, disrupting the sanctity of the image and questioning its intentions.
 As Jeff Wall recounts events and Gregory Crewdson finds unease in the sanctuary of suburbia, de Silva employs allegory and metaphor to invite speculation & inquiry.

-Created in Thailand & China and many years in the making, the Nemesis project builds on de Silva’s earlier work exploring veneration and mortality whilst motivated by a compulsion to create spectacular, uncompromising images layered with meaning and connotation.
+Created across Thailand, China, Japan & Cambodia and many years in the making, the Nemesis project builds on de Silva’s earlier work exploring veneration and mortality whilst motivated by a compulsion to create spectacular, uncompromising images layered with meaning and connotation.
 The artworks are painstakingly constructed through merging staged scenarios with long exposure night-scapes to create large format images that challenge the viewer to devise their own narratives